0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ### For ZK and reader nodes: Sorting logs of nginx proxy and acme

 Your nginx reverse proxy and acme certificate renewal are run in docker containers (`pbc-nginx` and `pbc-acme`).
-Same as your baker or reader node service (`pbc-mainnet`).
+Same way you run your baker or reader node service in the container `pbc-mainnet`.
 So, you can get the nginx and acme container logs with the same docker commands.
 When you sort the logs, use relevant keywords, for example related to your SSL/TSL certificate.

-The docker logs of a node service are stored as one category in the same file, and displayed in the same color when print the container logs with the `docker logs` command.
+The docker logs of a node service are stored as one category in the same file, and displayed in the same color when you print the container logs with the `docker logs` command.
 But, nginx stores logs in two separate categories displayed in its own color, access logs (white text) and error logs (red text).
 The access logs shows client request received by nginx.
 Error logs shows messages related to the function of nginx including processes started and ended, requests